Architect Flow: First‑Principles Design and Fixes

 - YAML extraction walks

-prints step names and outputs to accelerate triage.- The state‑machine architect can be enabled via
+step_historyand context attributes, preferring the most recent validyaml_text/generated_yamlrather than relying on heuristics. --debugprints step names and outputs to accelerate triage.- The state‑machine architect can be enabled via

-.
+FLUJO_ARCHITECT_STATE_MACHINE=1.
 Without the flag, the CLI uses a minimal builder that emits a conservative valid YAML scaffold.

 Testing Impact